Niger attack leaves 4 US soldiers dead: What to know

 Because of the White House’s response to the attack, it’s been called “the president’s Benghazi” by some Democrats, referencing the controversial attack in 2012 that left four American service members dead.

-Fox News' Lucas Tomlinson, Kaitlyn Schallhorn, Nicole Darrah and The Associated Press contributed to this report.
+Fox News' Lucas Tomlinson and Nicole Darrah and The Associated Press contributed to this report.